zowe/zlux-app-server/README.md

 ```
 This will take some time to complete.

+**Note:** It has been reported that building can hang on Windows if you have put the code in a directory that has a symbolic link.
+Build time can depend on hardware speed, but should take minutes not hours.

 ### 5. Deploy server configuration files
 If you are running the zLUX App Server seperate from ZSS, you must ensure the ZSS installation has its configuration deployed.
 You can accomplish this via: